Save old castle Lachlan

 • The legend is that when Robert Bruce in 1272 returned from the Crusades with the news of her husband's death, the redoubtable widowed Marjorie, Countess of Carrick in her own right, detained this virile Crusader until a marriage was consummated.; they had five sons and five daughters.
 Their first son became Robert the Bruce, King of Scots.
 This was the period of William Wallace and Robert the Bruce when Scotland was forged as a nation, independent of the Norman feudal system in England.

-• If the castle is to be there for future generations, we must act before it deteriorates into a pile of stones.
-Make a pledge and join the SOCL Club .
-See Lachlan TrustC
+If the castle is to be there for future generations, we must act before it deteriorates into a pile of stones.
+Make a pledge, join the SOCL Club and the Lachlan Library.

 Web Master